pragtich/pragtich.github.com-nanoc/content/kippycam/Adding an I2C interface to the TL-WR703N.md

 what they did before.
 A few points are critical:

 1. The parts are really really small.
-Take a lot of care, use a very sharp iron and use magnification.
+Take a lot of care, use a very sharp soldering iron and use magnification.
 2. The traces in the router are easily peeled off.
 Do not apply vertical forces and make sure to releive any forces on the wires.
+I epoxied all wires to the PCB after soldering to prevent them from pulling the PCB traces.

 These were the steps:

 1. Remove R15 and R17.
-2. Solder very thin wires to each pad (the side not towards the USB connector)
+2. Solder very thin wires to each pad (the side facing away from the USB connector)
 3. Solder a +3.3V wire to the square field marked `LED2 +`
-4. Solder a ground wire to the micro-USB connector (reset button side)
+4. Solder a GND wire to the micro-USB connector (reset button side)
 5. Solder a +5V wire to the other side of the micro-USB connector (Ethernet side)
 6. Glue the wires to the PCB using 2-component epoxy adhesive.